What is dark tourism?

 Many people are drawn to visit cemeteries that represent a sad historical time frame.
 Some people might like to visit because it is a final resting place of a famous person.
 The burial sites give away interesting storylines that draw people towards them.
 These places tend to bridge the void between the present and the past, the living and the dead.
 Like Père Lachaise in Paris receives almost 3.5 million visitors per year.
 Other famous examples include Burma, Vandayasana, Weave, Cherub in Cambodia, and Garden Cemeteries of the Venerable Buddha.

 Heritage tourism is not limited to travel, but it also gives an exposure to access and preserve the intangible cultural heritage.
-Any type of monument or place that reminds people of a tragedy also gives knowledge about the context of events.
+Any type of monument or heritage site that reminds people of a tragedy also gives knowledge about the context of events.
 The common ground of history combines heritage and dark tourism together.
-People travel there to discover the treasures of tragedy in the historic sites.
+People travel there to discover the treasures of tragedy, war zones in the historic sites.
 For example, Auschwitz (Death Camp), or Vimy Ridge (war memorial) people get to know the history of a world war period and heritage through travel.
 Sedlec ossuary in the Czech Republic also can be viewed as an example.